 Any person who believes they have been aggrieved by an unlawful discriminatory practice under Title VI has a right to file a formal complaint with the EED.
 Any such complaint must be in writing and filed with the EED Title VI Coordinator within one hundred eighty (180) days following the date of the alleged discriminatory occurrence.
 Title VI Discrimination Complaint Forms may be obtained from this office at no cost to the complainant by calling (713) 928-9916.

 The East End District fully complies with Title VI of the Civil Rights Act of 1964 and related statutes and regulations in all programs and activities.
-For more information or to obtain a Title VI Discrimination Complaint Form, see our website or call 713-928-9916.
+For more information or to obtain a Title VI Discrimination Complaint Form, call 713-928-9916.

 Notificación de Titulo VI al Público

 Es la póliza del East End District de asegurar que ninguna persona sea excluida de participación o sea negada los beneficios, o sea discriminada bajo cualquiera de sus programas y actividades financiadas con fondos federales sobre la base de raza, color, origen nacional o sexo, como proveído por el Título VI del Acto de Derechos Civiles de 1964.
 Cualquier persona que cree que sus protecciones de Titulo VI han sido violadas, puede hacer una queja con el District.
 Para información adicional con respecto a los procedimientos de quejas de Titulo VI y/o información con respecto a nuestras obligaciones sin discriminación, por favor de comunicarse con los Coordinadores de Titulo VI del District, 713-928-9916.